 The Mesoamerican Reef around Roatan Island is the largest reef in the Caribbean and the second largest in the world.

-Find more about Scuba diving at Roatan Island at their site Stingy Nomads.
+Find out more about Scuba diving at Roatan Island at their site Stingy Nomads.

 But even if you’d dive the same dive site for a month straight, you would find different things on each dive.